Skip to main content

 Two people standing in front of a large mural of two faces.

-Doralba Picerno shows Jimmy C and Zabou by their mural of Queenie Watts and Francis Bacon Dee Street Poplar
+Doralba Picerno, shows Jimmy C and Zabou by their mural of Queenie Watts and Francis Bacon on Dee Street in Poplar

 When I was a full-time photographer, I heard about Payback from a friend and started claiming in 2004.
 I didn’t know I could be paid for use of my work through collective royalties.
 I then told every visual artist I knew about the scheme.
 My advice to all visual artists thinking of applying for Payback is to prioritise it - every year - and don’t put it off.